huy310304/GPUMD-UVA/README.md

 - Linux commands were used to manage and execute simulations on the UVA Rivanna supercomputer.

 ### Simulation Tasks
-- Conducted over 30 thermal simulations for MgNiO and HEO alloys.
+- Conducted over 30 thermal simulations for different HEAs.
 - Optimized simulations with various combinations of driving forces and runtimes for each alloy.
 - Repeated the process for different temperature ranges.